celinaholbaekk-svg/Fake-Group-Project/README.md

 to run part 4

 #DAta
-In this porject we have used the FakeNewsCorpus containing 995.000 rows, downloaded from absalon
+In this project we have used the FakeNewsCorpus containing 995.000 rows, downloaded from absalon

 #Results
 Logistic Regression -0.95